mvolkmann/mvolkmann.github.com/programming/sed-article.md

 - `/April/!` runs on every line that does not contain "April".
 - `$!` runs on every line except the last.

+When a regular expression is used as an address, subsequent commands that use a regular expression can omit it to default to the same regular expression.
+For example, `/^[A-Z][0-9]{3}/ s//hide/`
+matches all lines that start with an uppercase letter followed by three digits and replaces that part of the line with the word "hide".

 ## sed Command Summary

 ### Common Commands